Turbo Takeaways

 Most applications are usually submitted in person at the agency, but many programs also allow online registration.
 If you have mobility issues, you may appoint a qualified representative to apply on your behalf.

-Types of Assistance Available for Seniors Over 65
+Types of Assistance for Seniors Over 65

 Healthcare